armanimichael/Stocazzorm/README.md

 ### Using parameters

-Nanorm supports a few different ways to pass parameters to queries:
+Stocazzorm supports a few different ways to pass parameters to queries:

-- Passing an interpolated string that is processed by Nanorm's [custom string interpolation handler](https://learn.microsoft.com/dotnet/csharp/whats-new/tutorials/interpolated-string-handler).
+- Passing an interpolated string that is processed by Stocazzorm's [custom string interpolation handler](https://learn.microsoft.com/dotnet/csharp/whats-new/tutorials/interpolated-string-handler).
 This is the preferred approach.
 The query is automatically parameterized in an optimal way, i.e. no string concatenation, uses pooled allocations, etc.:

     ```csharp
     var title = "Do the dishes";